 Many people find it hard to recover from an injury even with rounds of therapy.
-Stellar athletes, weekend warriors, people working in an office with with repetitive stress injuries, and older individuals can all have problems recovering from an injury.
+Stellar athletes, weekend warriors, and people working in an office with with repetitive stress injuries can all have problems recovering from an injury.

 In a report at the Experimental Biology 2012 meeting suggests that electro-acupuncture helps to stimulate muscle tissue regrowth.
 The research group showed that acupuncture reversed the decrease in muscle mass in mice and in the mRNA expression level of the E3 ubiquitin ligase atrogin-1.
-This important information helps to explain why many people finding that acupuncture can help regain the ability to do the things they love and live without pain naturally.
+This important information helps to explain why many people finding that acupuncture can help regain the ability to do the things they love and live without pain.

-A story from the acupuncture clinic
+A success story from the acupuncture clinic

 It is quite common for patients to come to the acupuncture clinic with chronic injuries and pain that are not improving.
 These patients are very diligent in seeking help yet their muscle weakness and pain are stubborn.